DevOps-Boot/fastapi-k8s/docs/project/requirements/user_stories.md

 - As a system administrator, I want to automate server creation using scripts and IaC tools and techniques so that the infrastructure setup is efficient (fast, unattended), reliable (tested) and repeatable.

-- As a network administrator, I need to configure Traefik as a reverse proxy to efficiently route incoming requests to the appropriate FastAPI services.
+- As a network administrator, I need to configure an application router and reverse proxy to efficiently route incoming requests to the appropriate services.

-- As a Kubernetes operator, I want to configure Kubernetes clusters with appropriate resource allocation and scaling policies to manage application deployment effectively.
+- As a Kubernetes operator, I want to configure clusters with appropriate resource allocation and scaling policies to manage application deployment effectively.

 - As an infrastructure manager, I need to ensure high availability and disaster recovery capabilities for the Kubernetes cluster and its workloads.

 - As a performance analyst, I want to track and optimize the resource utilization of the cloud infrastructure to maintain cost-effectiveness.

-- As a system administrator, I want to implement Prometheus and Grafana for monitoring system performance and setting up alerts for any anomalies.
+- As a system administrator, I want to implement a solution for monitoring system performance and setting up alerts for any anomalies.

-- As a system administrator, I need to configure the ELK stack for efficient log collection, analysis, and visualization.
+- As a system administrator, I need to configure services for efficient log collection, analysis, and visualization.

 ### Devs & DBAs